There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 You can use this when texturing and rendering by easily transferring the blend file to your rendering machine if you have one and continuing with your modeling on the main computer.

-Another great aspect of this mouse is that gives you a lot of control.
+Another great aspect of this mouse is that it gives you a lot of control.
 Not only does it have 3 programmable buttons, but also a horizontal scroll wheel on the thumb side.

 5. Logitech Proteus Hero – Comfortable Mouse with Plenty of Programmable Buttons